 The net assimilation rate (NAR) exhibited significant variation among all rice varieties.
 The highest NAR was recorded in IGKV11 (0.86), followed by IGKV02 (0.64), IGKV07 (0.60), NRRI03 (0.55).
 Conversely, the lowest NAR was observed in NRRI01 (0.14), followed by NRRI11 (0.16).
 (Fig.3)

-Increase in net assimilation rate enhances photosynthetic capacity of leaves with improved nutrition of the plants thereby increasing dry matter accumulation at final harvest (Ahmad et al., 1990).NAR is the physiological potential for converting the total dry matter into grain yield.
-The NAR is used as a measure of the rate of photosynthesis minus respiration losses (Husain et al., 2010).
+Increase in net assimilation rate enhances photosynthetic capacity of leaves with improved nutrition of the plants thereby increasing dry matter accumulation at final harvest (-too old).NAR is the physiological potential for converting the total dry matter into grain yield.
+The NAR is used as a measure of the rate of photosynthesis minus respiration losses (too old.
 Reddy et al., (13) reported that the genotype having high NAR value had higher assimilation rate and grain yield with greater stability.
+Refer to the earlier comment

 Fig:3.
 NAR of 50% flowering and maturity stage rice varieties rice varieties